 The State of North Carolina Environmental Management Commission reclassified the Neuse-Richland Watershed to a Class WS-IV NSW with an effective date of July 1, 2004.
 The reclassification occurred in response to a request by the Town of Wake Forest to establish a drinking water supply intake on the Neuse River.
+In August 2008, the State EMC issued a letter to the City of Raleigh, granting a 120-day time to attain full compliance with the State's Water Supply Watershed Protection Rules.
 This city-initiated request is necessary in order for the City of Raleigh to comply with the Water Supply Watershed Protection Act that requires the City of Raleigh to adopt and implement land use ordinances that meet the minimum requirements of the State's Water Supply Watershed Protection Rules.
 The proposed Urban Watersupply Overlay District meets these guidelines and would bring the City of Raleigh into compliance with State of North Carolina Regulations.